AdobeDocs/deliverability-learn.en/help/additional-resources/csr-ssl-certificate-request.md

 ## Main steps

 1. Get a Certificate Signing Request (CSR) file and provide the required information (country, state, city, organization name, organizational unit name, etc.) to Adobe Customer Care, via the submission of a Support ticket.
+Adobe generates a Certificate Signing Request (CSR) file and provides it to you.
-1. Adobe generates a certificate signing request (CSR) file and provides it to you.
+1. Validate the CSR file and verify that all information you provided is correct.
-1. Check the CSR file and verify that all information you provided is correct.
+1. Use the CSR details to generate a Certificate signed by a trusted Certification Authority<!--taking care of asking for using the subjectAltName SSL extension (SAN) if it is for several domain names, and get/purchase the resulting certificate (ideally) in PEM format for Apache server-->.
-1. Use the CSR details to generate a certificate signed by a trusted Certification Authority<!--taking care of asking for using the subjectAltName SSL extension (SAN) if it is for several domain names, and get/purchase the resulting certificate (ideally) in PEM format for Apache server-->.
+1. Validate the SSL Certificate and verify it matches the CSR.
-1. Client provides SSL certificate (and intermediate chain/certificate too if applicable)  to Adobe client Care, who request internal team (Adobe TechOps) to install it;
+1. Provide the SSL Certificate (and Intermediate Chain/Certificate too if applicable)  to Adobe, who will install it.
-1. (Adobe TechOps) install the certificate.
+1. Test that the SSL Certificate is successfully installed<!--(test the URLs for each secured subdomain)-->.
-1. Client tests that certificate is successfully installed (test the URLs for each secured subdomain).
+1. Monitor the SSL Certificate validity period.

 ## Detailed process